filswan/go-swan-client/README.md

 - [source-file-name].car: each source file has a related car file

 ### Option:two: By graphsplit api
+:bell: This option can split a file under source directory to one or more car file(s) in output directory.
 ```shell
 ./swan-client gocar -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```